nehirarpat/example-portfolio/README.md

   - This surprising outcome was explained by the role of self-criticism: as self-compassion increased, so did self-criticism, suggesting that        males may interpret self-compassion in a way that exacerbates their internal self-evaluative tendencies.
 - For females, no significant relationship was found between self-compassion and anxiety.
 Additionally, self-compassion had no measurable impact on self-criticism in this group.

 - These findings highlight an important gender difference in how self-compassion operates and suggest that the mechanisms underlying its effects may vary based on gender.
-Overall, the results challenge the assumption that self-compassion universally reduces anxiety.
-- Instead, they underscore the need for tailored interventions that account for gender-specific responses to self-compassion practices.
+- Overall, the results challenge the assumption that self-compassion universally reduces anxiety and underscore the need for tailored interventions that account for gender-specific responses to self-compassion practices.
 For males, approaches that address the link between self-compassion and self-criticism may be particularly important to ensure its beneficial effects.